Alexandroidd/sketch-photoshop-basics/README.md

 Your best source for color information is this branding guideline - ask your designer if they can share it with you.
 If not, try and persuade your designer to send you whatever details they can.
 Failing that:

 **In Photoshop**, you'll use Shift+I again - they eyedropper tool is on the same tool as the ruler.
-Click anywhere on your comp to add it's color to the current pallete:
+Click anywhere on your comp to add it's color to the current swatch:

 ![Photoshop Color](img/photoshop-color.jpg)